rom-py/rompy/docs/formatting_and_logging.md

 ## Overview

-ROMPY provides a comprehensive framework for consistent formatting and logging across the codebase.
+Rompy provides a comprehensive framework for consistent formatting and logging across the codebase.
 This framework ensures that:

 1. Log messages are consistent and configurable
 2. String representations of objects are clear and hierarchical